 There’s something about short ribs that I adore.
 Maybe it’s the meaty and marbled cut or the enjoyment of eating meat off the bones or even the way it naturally absorbs the flavors of what it’s slow-cooked with.
 Regardless, it’s one of my favorite cuts of meat to prepare this time of year when all I crave is comfort food.
 I’m also a sucker for rice and when paired with these Korean Style Short Ribs.
 The rice just captures every last drop of flavor of umami.

 Korean short rib, or galbi/kalbi, usually involves flanked short ribs.
-I used the English cut short rib instead but either could be used in this recipe.
-The marinade is cooked along with the beef and when pressurized, the flavors are intensified and better absorbed in a shorter amount of time.
+You can use the English cut short rib instead but either could be in this recipe.
+The marinade is cooked along with the beef and pressurized.
+The flavors are intensified and better absorbed in a shorter amount of time.

 You could even place the beef with the marinade in a storage bag in advance so that everything can be placed in the Instant Pot after a long day with little preparation.
 Leftovers of this (assuming there are some left!) are even better the next day.
 The marinade or remaining sauce after cooking is great as a thin sauce to serve over the ribs and rice.
-I’ve also used leftover meat in salads and Korean style tacos!
+I’ve also used leftover meat in potato salads and ground beef tacos!

 - 3 lbs beef short ribs, flanked or English cut*** (see note below)

 - 1 cup soy sauce (I use Silver Swan, a Filipino brand, but any would do, even low sodium)